Salary vs Hourly Calculator: Compare After-Tax Pay (2026)

 Which pays more: salary or hourly?

 At equivalent gross rates, neither pays more in base wages.
-The real differences are: hourly workers earn overtime (1.5× for hours above 40/week) and get paid for every hour worked; salaried workers often work unpaid overtime, reducing their effective hourly rate.
-A $75k salaried employee working 50 hours/week earns an effective $28.85/hour — the same as a $60k salary at 40 hours.
-Benefits (health insurance, 401k, PTO) typically add $15k–$25k in value to salaried roles.
-Use the overtime pay calculator to estimate how overtime affects your take-home.
+Hourly workers earn overtime at 1.5× for hours above 40 per week and get paid for every hour worked.
+Salaried workers often work unpaid overtime, reducing their effective hourly rate.
+A $75,000 salaried employee working 50 hours/week earns an effective hourly rate of $28.85 — the same as a $60,000 salary at 40 hours.
+Salaried roles typically include $15,000–$25,000 in annual benefits value that hourly and contract roles often lack.

 What is the salary to hourly formula with taxes?